The Little Hero of Holland

-The Little Hero of Holland is a 1910 American silent short drama produced by the Thanhouser Company.
+The Little Hero of Holland is a 1910 American silent short drama film produced by the Thanhouser Company.
 It is an adaptation of the short fictional story popularized in Hans Brinker, or The Silver Skates, about a boy who plugs a leaking dike with his finger to prevent it from bursting.
 The role of the boy was played by Marie Eline, but little else is known about the production and cast of the film.
 The director may have been Barry O'Neil and the writer may have been Lloyd Lonergan.
 Parts of the film were shot on Glen Park Island in New Rochelle, New York.
-The film was released on June 17, 1910 and saw a wide release, including the United Kingdom.
+The film was released on June 17, 1910 and saw a wide release, including in the United Kingdom.
 The film is presumed lost.

 Plot

 Though the film is presumed lost, a synopsis of the film was published in The Moving Picture World on June 18, 1910.
 It states: "Hans is a little Dutch boy, the son of a poor fisherman.
 He, like all children of Holland, is early impressed with the fact that the safety of the whole community depends on the strength of the dike.
 He is sent upon an errand to his aunt late one evening.
 Walking along the foot of the dike, he discovers a tiny hole, through which the water is pouring.
 Realizing that if left to flow through even this small aperture, the water would soon break down the dike and flood the village, he sticks his tiny finger in the hole, and waits for someone to come to his assistance.
 Night comes on.
 His family decided he has stayed with his aunt, and do not worry about him.
 In the morning he is found almost unconscious from fatigue and exposure, by his little sister who has been searching for him.
 She runs back and notifies the villagers, who come to his assistance, repair the dike, and carry the little hero back to the village in triumph.
 He is received by the burgomaster and praised by the minister.
 By his night's heroism he has made himself a place in history, and will always be known as 'the little hero of Holland.'"